ChurchCRM/CRM/docs/Installation/Manual.md

 ## How Do I Install ChurchCRM?

-1. The .tar.gz file download contains a directory called "churchinfo" Extract the file and place the contents into a directory in the document root of your Web server or via FTP to a shared hosting account
+1. The .tar.gz file download contains a directory called "churchcrm" Extract the file and place the contents into a directory in the document root of your Web server or via FTP to a shared hosting account

 2. Within the directory you'll find a directory called "mysql," and another called "install"